 Now, some quick standards.
 Because not every FF game has “dungeons,” we’re going to be weighing whatever each game considers to be a distinct “unit of play.”
 That means dungeons in the traditional RPGs, any chapter/stage in the stage-based games, and any battle or fixed series of battles in FFT (spoiler: there are no FFT battles on this list, not even the duel with Wiegraf.
 But I thought it would be nice to have that rule in case we revisit this list after playing FFTA!).
 Also, this is only for games we’ve covered in the Final Fantasy Marathon at the time of writing (in the middle of FFVIII), and for Final Fantasy alone.
 If I had allowed Persona 1 dungeons, there’d be nothing else on the fucking list, so I am happy to dismiss it.
 No TV episodes or films either, both because they’re so different and because, like Persona 1, LotC and FFU would just dominate the list.
 With that out of the way, let’s take the the dungeons in Marathon order.

 My least-favourite Final Fantasy game so far, FFIII’s 3D remake, manages to get onto my dungeon shit-list twice.
 Dungeon 1 is the Nepto Temple rat-tunnel, the first full dungeon where you have to shrink down to Mini status and spend the entire dungeon with microscopic physical defence and attack.
 Your only option is to use spells, and maybe leave someone in a defence job as the least effective meat shield in history.
-What makes this dungeon worse than the second FFIII dungeon where you have to use Mini is the fact that you’re at the start of the game and have no godforsaken spell slots.
+What makes this dungeon worse than the other FFIII dungeon where you have to use Mini (which isn’t great either!) is the fact that you’re at the start of the game and have no godforsaken spell slots.
 Just to rub it in, you have to walk back the way you came after you’re done, because you don’t have Teleport yet!
 Final Fantasy has always been about attrition, but there’s nothing like start-of-game spell slot limitations to remind you’re at the brink of death.
 The entire dungeon is you watching your spell count, knowing that in … oh… ten fights, you will be literally guaranteed a game over.
 Nine fights.
 Eight fights now!

 It all comes down to the spiteful developer’s decision to remove the save point they had planned between the Tower and the World of Darkness.
 You have to complete this double-length final dungeon, with a boss, four-to-eight midbosses (depending on whether or not you go for the Ribbons), random encounter dragons that are above the level curve because they hold secret ur-equipment, and the final boss, all on one.
 Save!
 Even if there had been a save point, the remaining parts of these dungeons are so boring!
 The World of Darkness tries out a few gimmicks, especially with the Crystal guardians, but it’s so thin.
 You can just tell the Famicom hardware and Square’s game engine were at their limits, and the remake did nothing to improve on it.
 Only the final boss is mechanically interesting, and you’ll be too busy gnawing your nails to stubs to actually appreciate it.
 Furthermore, the dungeons’ narrative is wrapped up in a weird fatalism that doesn’t seem to have translated all that well to English.